spiffe/spire-tutorials/metrics/README.md

 }
 ```

 The first collector configured is Prometheus.
 Its configuration accepts two properties, the Prometheus server host which defaults to `localhost` and the Prometheus server port.
-This values are used by SPIRE to expose an endpoint which will be used by Prometheus to pull the metrics.
+These values are used by SPIRE to expose an endpoint which will be used by Prometheus to pull the metrics.

 For the purpose of this tutorial we configured the host property using the hostname of the SPIRE Server (and Agent) but it is important to note that this configuration allows SPIRE Server and Agent to listen for remote network connections what assumes a risk.
 When applying a configuration like this in a production environment, the access to the endpoint should be tightly controlled.